 - Letting go of things that are no longer serving us.

 Self-improvement leads to growth, which leads to progress.
-Whenever we are making progress and making improvements to our lives, it opens the door up to new opportunities and possibilities that we may not even been aware of previously.
+Whenever we’re making progress and making improvements to our lives, it opens the door up to new opportunities and possibilities we may not even been aware of previously.

 One of the most valuable things I have done in recent years to improve myself is write more consistently.
 Having had failed in the past to become a more consistent blogger or writer, I knew it was a habit I wanted to develop.
 And the only way I could do that was to sit down and write.